 This notice is only a summary of the Special Education services, evaluation and screening activities, and rights and protections pertaining to children with disabilities, children thought to be disabled, and their parents.
 For more information or to request evaluation or screening of a public or private school child, contact the responsible school entity listed below.
-For school age children, information, screenings and evaluations requested may be obtained by contacting: Donna Christensen, 570-784-5000, ext.
-44
+For school age children, information, screenings and evaluations requested may be obtained by contacting: Dr. Ricki Boyle, 570-784-6100.